 Now is the acceptable time – to start a development program, and develop a development mindset.

 Because doing so takes time.
 It’s long-term.
 If you DON’T take the time, you WON’T have the talent nor the treasure to keep your school open for the long-term.
 In fact, difficult economic times is a GREAT time to start a development program!
 Since it takes time, you can “build the machine,” so to speak, while the market’s economic conditions aren’t at its best.
 Interestingly, you may not have noticed, but the stock market is at a all-time high, so according to Wall Street, this is a pretty prosperous time, as evidenced by a potential rise in the prime rate.
-And even though the buzz is that people are still having difficulty with their own financial situations, shoppers spent a record $6.2 billion online on Black Friday this year, and that’s over a billion dollars MORE than last year!
+And even though the buzz is that people are still having difficulty with their own financial situations, shoppers spent a record $7.2 billion online on Black Friday this year, and that’s 14% MORE than last year!
 But even if you still think this is a difficult economic time, that’s alright, since as time goes on, and the economy continues to build, your development program will build.

 You’ve probably heard of Hilton Hotels.
 The first Hilton Hotel opened during the Great Depression.